 - Choose the processing speed from the drop-down menu.

-- Click on Compute.
+5. Click on Process.

 - Select your image in the Lightroom® Library module.